Fire Alarm Installation Cost

 Getting An Electrical Safety Certificate

-If you plan to rent your property or just have concerns about the wiring, it can be a good idea to get an electrical safety certificate.
-It’s a good job to combine with fitting a fire alarm as most electricians will be able to do both jobs for you.
-The average cost of getting a certificate is £120.
+If you plan to rent your property or have concerns about the wiring, getting an electrical safety certificate can be a good idea.
+It’s a good job to combine with fitting a fire alarm, as most electricians can do both jobs for you.
+The average cost of an electrical safety certificate is £120.

 Rewire Your Home

-If your home is older and hasn't been modernised recently, then it is possible that while fitting a fire alarm you electrician may discover that there are problems with the wiring of your home.
+If your home is older and hasn't been modernised recently, then it is possible that while fitting a fire alarm, your electrician may discover that there are problems with the wiring of your home.

 Fire alarm

 If this is the case, you may need to get your home rewired.
 Otherwise, you may not be covered by your insurance.
-This can be a costly job if needed and can be as around £4,000.
+Home rewiring costs are high at around £4,000, making it a costly job if needed.

 Fitting a Security System

-While you are thinking about your fire alarms, you may also want to think about your home's security system.
+While thinking about your fire alarms, you may also want to think about your home's security system.
 It might be time for an upgrade or simply time to install one.

 The cost of a new security system for supply and fitting is around £500.
 However, the size of your home is a big factor in the final cost.